 How Long Does Fudge Last?

-Let’s not forget that two out of three of the ingredients in fudge are dairy products.
+Let’s not forget that two out of three ingredients in fudge are dairy products.
 The milk and butter, therefore, will be the first to go off—but it’s not all bad!
 The good news is the cooking process toughens up the ingredients, meaning fudge lasts longer than you’d think.

 Refrigerated fudge will maintain its taste and texture for three to four weeks, especially if you can prevent moisture from ruining it.

-If you have decided to store away your fudge in the freezer, its shelf will certainly be extended.
+If you have decided to store your fudge away in the freezer, its shelf will certainly be extended.
 You can expect it to keep up to six months.
 It may still be safe to eat after six months have passed, although, as already mentioned, its taste will have degraded.

 How Do I Store Fudge?